42Crunch/apisecurity-tutorial/README.md

 The workflow is defined in the `.github/workflows/42c-audit.yaml` file.
 It is composed of 3 steps:
 1. Checkout the code repository
 2. Run 42Crunch Audit: the audit action finds all OpenAPI/Swagger files in the repository and runs the audit against them.
 The audit action also uploads the results to GitHub Code Scanning, if the `upload-to-code-scanning` parameter is set to true.
 Additionally, the audit action exports the results as PDF format, if the `export-as-pdf` parameter is provided.
-3. Save the SARIF and PDF reports as an artifact
+3. Save the SARIF and PDF reports as an artifact.

 A full list of audit action parameters is available [here](https://github.com/marketplace/actions/42crunch-rest-api-static-security-testing-freemium).